 ***This post does contain affiliate links.
 I will receive a commission if you make a purchase from my link at no additional cost to you.***

-Things have not always been roses and butterflies for me and my children.
+Believe it or not, things have not always been roses and butterflies for me and my children.
 For instance, I’ve faced foreclosure on my home more than once.

 I’ve even tried to push my way into relationships I’ve had no business being in.